lipikakalson/WGS-Preprocessing/README.md

 ### **Step 4: RG information** <br>
 Our aligned bam files did not have read group (@RG) information required to remove duplicates.
 We added this using samtools "addreplacerg" command.

+(Step 3 and 4 can be merged for later)

 ### **Step 4: Duplicate removal** <br>
-This was done by GATK UmiAwareMarkDuplicatesWithMateCigar as we have molecular barcoded genome libraries.
+This was done by GATK [UmiAwareMarkDuplicatesWithMateCigar](https://gatk.broadinstitute.org/hc/en-us/articles/360037593651-UmiAwareMarkDuplicatesWithMateCigar-Picard-EXPERIMENTAL) as we have molecular barcoded genome libraries.

 ### **Step 5: BQSR**
+Base Quality Score Recalibration ([BQSR](https://gatk.broadinstitute.org/hc/en-us/articles/360035890531-Base-Quality-Score-Recalibration-BQSR)):- A data pre-processing step that detects systematic errors made by the sequencing machine when it estimates the accuracy of each base call.

 ### **Step 6: Qualimap**
+[Qualimap](http://qualimap.conesalab.org/doc_html/index.html) Examines sequencing alignment data in SAM/BAM format.

 # Miscellaneous question
 ## 1. hs38DH.fa